syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/video.md

 > If you want to insert lower-sized video files in the editor and don't want a specific physical location for saving the video, you can save the format as `Base64`.

-In the following code blocks, the video module has been injected and can insert the video files saved in the specified path.
+In the following code blocks, you can insert the video files which are saved in the specified path.

 {% if page.publishingplatform == "aspnet-core" %}